The Week in Pictures: Aug. 8 - 15

 A tourist hands over her luggage to security guards as she tries to enter the departure gate during a demonstration by pro-democracy protesters at Hong Kong's main airport on Aug.
 13.

-A policeman falls during demonstrations at Hong Kong's main airport on Aug.
-13.
+A police officer falls during clashes with pro-democracy demonstrators at Hong Kong's main airport on Aug.
+13. Armed with riot gear and pepper spray, police moved to clear the demonstrators from one of the world's busiest airports.

 Palestinians sit in the water at the beach in Tel Aviv during the Eid Al Adha festival on Aug.
-14 after Israel granted travel permits to West Bank Palestinians.
+14 after Israel granted travel permits to Palestinians from the landlocked West Bank.

-Two white lion cubs lay in their basket at the French animal rescue association "Caresse de tigre" in La Mailleraye-sur-Seine, France on Aug.
+Two white lion cubs lie in their basket at the animal rescue association "Caresse de tigre" in La Mailleraye-sur-Seine, France on Aug.
 11.

 Boys play with plastic guns in al-Dana in Syria's rebel-controlled Idlib region, near the border with Turkey, on Aug.
 11.

-Paddle boarders watch the sunrise on a stormy morning in Sanibel, Fla., on Aug.
+Paddle boarders watch the sunrise on a stormy morning in Sanibel on Aug.
 15.